2altoids/esof423-medical-social-media-app/devDocs.md

 <h3>Directory Layout</h3>

-To be expanded once directory layout is finalized.
+The directory layout is as follows for the current release:

+├── css

+│   ├── dcotor.css

+│   └── global.css

+├── html

+│   └── clinician.html

+├── images

+├── php

+│   ├── login.php

+│   └── register.php

+├── devDocs.md

+├── userDocs.md

+├── index.html

+├── .travis.yml

+└── README.md

+With the "css" directory containing css files, the "php" directory containing php scripts, the "html" directory containing any needed html files and finally the "images" directory containing any referenced images.

 <h3>Setup</h3>

-To be expanded once functionality is added.
+To setup for development clone the latest stable development code to your local machine.

+If PHP is not installed on your machine install the latest version of PHP as well as an editor to properly edit php files.

+Next you will need configure the .php scripts in the php folder to correctly connect to your local or remote databases.

+Once the databases have been configured you should be ready to begin development.

 <h3>Testing</h3>

 Testing is accomplished using Travis CI, which automates builds and tests.
 Travis CI documentation can be found here:  [https://docs.travis-ci.com/](https://docs.travis-ci.com/).
 The behavior of Travis CI is defined in the `.travis.yml` specification file in the main directory.

+Unit testing specifications are currently under development.

 <h3>Creating a new Release</h3>

-To be expanded once release requirements are finalized.
+We are currently developing the guidelines for contributor based releases

-Outstanding and Resolved issues
+<h3>Outstanding and Resolved issues</h3>

-There are no outstanding or resolved issues as of 2/2/2019
+There are no outstanding or resolved issues as of 3/1/2019